Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 ### How To Incorporate the 'macOS Security Compliance Project' Into Jamf Pro

-In this document I will elaborate how to use the NIST tool chain using the CIS level 2 benchmark.
+In this document I will show how to use the NIST tool chain with the CIS level 2 benchmark.
 You can find the tools at `https://github.com/usnistgov/macos_security`.
 The method will work with any other baseline in the project, just replace `cis_lvl2` everywhere below with the name of the baseline you want to use.

 #### Grab the Tools